Britain's Got Talent: Auditions

 A performance ends when either the time is up, or all the judges use their buzzers.
-Each judge has one that they can use to signal their dislike of the performance if they believe it to be unconvincing, boring or completely unacceptable for the contest (although a buzzer can be retracted if the judge felt they used it mistakenly), such as if the participant's performance did something unexpected that changed their opinion of them.
+Each judge has one that they can use to signal their dislike of the performance if they believe it to be unconvincing, boring or completely unacceptable for the contest (although a buzzer can be retracted if the judge felt they used it mistakenly, such as if the participant's performance did something unexpected that changed their opinion of them).
 Once a performance is over, each judge will give an overview of what they thought about the act, before casting a vote.
 If the contestant(s) receives a majority vote of "Yes", they then proceed onto the next stage in the contest, otherwise they are eliminated at that point from the competition.
 Beginning with the eighth series, judges can also grant an automatic place in the live rounds through the use of the "Golden Buzzer" situated on their panel's desk (a feature first introduced on Germany's Got Talent), which can be used by any of the judges for a participant whose audition was exceptional in their opinion, regardless of the views of the others.
-It may only be used once by each judge, and cannot be used again for any other participants yet to audition in that year's competition.
-The hosts of Britain's Got Talent may also press the Golden Buzzer for a participant, but must also adhere to the same rule.
+It may only be used twice by each judge, and cannot be used again for any other participants yet to audition in that year's competition.
+The hosts of Britain's Got Talent may also press the Golden Buzzer for a participant, but can only use it once.

 Filming for each series begins during the Judges' Auditions, and always consists of recording taken from each venue of auditions and backstage scenes within the wings and waiting area.
 Footage taken by production staff is then edited into a series of episodes consisting of montages of scenes from multiple venues, consisting of the most notable auditions (the best, worst and funniest made) – along with interviews with some of the notable participants that auditioned, and recorded backstage scenes of the hosts overseeing the performances from the wings.

+From Series 8 onwards, alongside the introduction of the "Golden Buzzer", contestants are no longer required to wear an ID sticker.